Pesteves2002/devops-nixos-presentation/transcript.md

 In this case, the secrets are encrypted with the public key and only the private key can decrypt them.

-So only the people that have the private key can decrypt the secrets.
+So only the *hosts* that have the private key can decrypt the secrets.

 `age` is used to encrypt/decrypt the secrets.